Ignition Slave Relay

 Apr/2017 R. Kwas [Additional Comments]

 When adding high current loads such as an Overdrive or Lights, etc. to a vintage Volvo, I always remind installers to consider the entire current path.
 When doing that, we find that for Ignition powered Loads, if we simply take power from (for instance) Fuse 1 of a 122 (or Fuse 1 of a P1800), that Load Current would also flow through the Ignition Switch.
-Not so much of an issue if this is for a modest load like a phone charger or similar.
+Not so much of an issue if this is for a modest load like a phone charger or GPS or similar.
 However, if this is a high power load, like an Overdrive Solenoid or Lights, we would be well advised to spare the vintage switch that additional duty.

-I realize that powering the OD control and Solenoid directly from the Ignition Switch was the OE arrangement as delivered from the factory, but knowing it is not a simple (or inexpensive) operation to replace the Ignition Switch, as it is part of the Ignition Switch / Armored Cable / Ignition Coil Assy, anything we can do to reduce electrical wear and tear on the switch by routing the additional current through a contact external to the Ignition Switch is a good thing!
+I realize that powering the OD control and Solenoid directly from the Ignition Switch was the OE arrangement as delivered from the factory (and shown as such on factory wiring diagrams), but knowing it is not a simple (or inexpensive) operation to replace the Ignition Switch, as it is part of the Ignition Switch / Armored Cable / Ignition Coil Assy, anything we can do to reduce electrical wear and tear on the switch by routing the additional current through a contact external to the Ignition Switch is a good thing!

 We do this by simply installing an inexpensive "Ignition Slave Relay", as shown below.
 This relay is essentially slaved to the Ignition Switch, such that it is closed when the Ignition Switch is ON, and the actual Ignition Switch is only subjected to the modest relay control current.
 The beefy working contact of the relay switches the High Load Current, as shown here: